TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 It's a page dedicated to a `eSports` competition, but we don't see nothing `relevant`.

-So we keep enumerating the next website.
+So we keep enumerating the next port.

 <br />